polkascan/social-contract/kusama/treasury-proposal-214-report-20230110.md

 * Additional filters on list pages (such as date range, block range, runtime version, etc.)
 * Tree view of call arguments and event attributes.

-To see these improvements in action, we've created a separate domain that uses a recent subset of Polkadot blockchain data.
-You can find it at https://explorer-dev.polkascan.io/.
-Because this code is not backwards-compatible with the current production database, we haven't upgraded the official Polkascan Explorer, yet.

 We hope that these enhancements will improve the overall functionality and usability of the Polkascan Explorer.
 Thank you for your support.

 Development has progressed in the following basic respositories of the project: